alackles/CMSC-150-WT-23/_pages/labs/lab1-setup.md

 I suggest searching and installing the following:

- - Python by Microsoft – for better Python suggestions
+ - Extension Pack for Java by Microsoft – for Java development suggestions and autocomplete
- - GitLens by GitKraken – for integration with GitHub
+ - GitLens by GitKraken – for integration with GitHub later in the course
  - Rainbow CSV by mechatroner – for easier-to-read files, when we get there

 You can also feel free to install other extensions that you just think might be fun.
 For example, I’ve installed Dracula Official as a color theme.